 Reptiles and Amphibians of Bulgaria

-Back in April I headed to Bulgaria to recce a brand new trip for NaturesLens in search of some of the 37 species of reptiles and 20 species of amphibians that can be found in Bulgaria.
+Back in April I headed to Bulgaria for a brand new trip for NaturesLens in search of some of the 37 species of reptiles and 20 species of amphibians that can be found in Bulgaria.
 The trip is timed to coincide with many of these species coming out of hibernation and starting their breeding season during which we explored different habitats and territories from the Danube River in the North to the Bulgarian-Greek border in the south, from river banks to high mountain lakes and forests.
 Having worked with amphibians and reptiles here in the UK I know how hard it can be to photograph them well and I would be lying if I said I didn't have some concerns about how this trip would work but working with an experienced herpetologist meant we were not only able to capture some incredible images but also had the chance to learn so much about them as well, you can read more about how they were photographed towards the end of the post.

 On arriving in Sofia we headed north stopping at a couple of locations on the way to search for different species, although we only found a young wall lizard we did find a few scorpions under stones.
 Our first hotel for the night was in the Vratsata Gorge which had the most stunning views of the mountains.
 Our first stop the following morning was Vrachanski Balkan Nature Park, just a short scenic drive up into the mountains in search of newts and frogs but there was also plenty of time to photograph some of the numerous early wildflowers on the plateau before photographing smooth and great crested newts in a photo aquarium.